-- > Close the intersection of Centre Road and Vickery Street to create a pedestrian-only plaza. - > Upgrade the existing rear access laneway to the north of Centre Road at the rear of the commercial properties to realise the Eat Street project. - Explore implementing one-way streets in Campbell, Mavho and Lorrane Streets to mitigate residential traffic and parking concerns. - Reduce the speed limit through the commercial core to 30km/h to improve pedestrian and cycle safety. - > Consolidate right of way laneways to the south of Centre Road commercial properties. - > Explore improvements at Oak Street and Centre Road intersection.
+- Close the intersection of Centre Road and Vickery Street to create a pedestrian-only plaza. - > Upgrade the existing rear access laneway to the north of Centre Road at the rear of the commercial properties to realise the Eat Street project. - > Explore implementing one-way streets in Campbell, Mavho and Lorrane Streets to mitigate residential traffic and parking concerns. - > Reduce the speed limit through the commercial core to 40km/h to improve pedestrian and cycle safety. - > Consolidate right of way laneways to the south of Centre Road commercial properties. - > Explore intersection improvements at Oak Street/Centre Road and Horsley Street/Jasper Road.